HMS Somme (1918)

-HMS Somme was an Admiralty S-class destroyer built for the Royal Navy during World War I. commissioned seven days before the end of the war, the ship was sold for scrap in 1932.
+HMS Somme was an Admiralty S-class destroyer built for the Royal Navy during World War I. Commissioned seven days before the end of the war, the ship was sold for scrap in 1932.

 Description

 The Admiralty S class were larger and faster versions of the preceding R class.
 The ships had an overall length of 276 ft, a beam of 26 ft 8 in and a deep draught of 9 ft 10 in.
 They displaced 1000 LT at normal load.
-The ships' complement was 82 officers and ratings.
+The ship's complement was 82 officers and ratings.

 The ships were powered by a single Brown-Curtis geared steam turbine that drove two propeller shafts using steam provided by three Yarrow boilers.
 The turbines developed a total of 27000 shp and gave a maximum speed of 36 kn.
 Somme reached a speed of 33.7 kn during her sea trials.
 The ships carried enough fuel oil to give them a range of 3500 nmi at 15 kn.

 The Admiralty S-class ships were armed with three single QF 4 in Mark IV guns.
 One gun was positioned on the forecastle, the second was on a platform between the funnels and the third at the stern.
 They were equipped with a single QF 2-pounder (40 mm) "pom-pom" anti-aircraft gun on a platform forward of the mainmast.
 They were also fitted with two rotating twin mounts for 21 in torpedoes amidships and two 18-inch (450 mm) torpedo tubes, one on each broadside abaft the forecastle.